Trese Season 1

 In Manila, where dark supernatural forces pervade the criminal underworld, it’s up to Alexandra Trese to keep the peace – but there’s a storm brewing

 Finally, a Filipino animated series to be excited about!
 I have had my eye on the Trese comics for some time and was thrilled when I heard that it was optioned for a Netflix adaptation.
 It is finally here and I am happy to say that it was an absolute blast!
-The supernatural twist on modern-day Manila bursting at the seams with Filipino folktales and mythological creatures, it’s an easy recommendation for fans of paranormal investigator stories in a wonderful urban fantasy setting.
+The show features a supernatural twist on modern-day Manila bursting at the seams with Filipino folktales and mythological creatures.
+This series is an easy recommendation for fans of paranormal investigator stories in a wonderful urban fantasy setting.

 I absolutely loved Trese and the Kambal, Crispin and Basilio.
 The banter between them is witty and adds a little touch of comedy in the midst of an otherwise serious plot.
 The voice acting was a delight in all languages, the English dub is good and still uses Tagalog words at some points, but the full Tagalog is fantastic, it’s nice to have options as a viewer.